Package 'patentsview'

 Title: An R Client to the 'PatentsView' API

-Description: Provides functions to simplify the 'PatentsView' API (<https://patentsview.org/apis/purpose>) query language, send GET and POST requests to the API's seven endpoints, and parse the data that comes back.
+Description: Provides functions to simplify the 'PatentsView' API (<https://patentsview.org/apis/purpose>) query language, send GET and POST requests to the API's twenty seven endpoints, and parse the data that comes back.

 Authors: Christopher Baker [aut, cre], Russ Allen [aut]